-What Are the Eyes and How Do They Work?
+The Eyes and How They Work

 In a single glance, our eyes work with our brains to tell us the size, shape, color, and texture of an object.
 They let us know how close it is, whether it's standing still or coming toward us, and how quickly it's moving.